 2. Rose Island Reef

 Lying just three miles east of Paradise Island is the beautiful Rose Island Reef.
 Said to be one of the best places to snorkel in the Nassau area, Rose Island Reef is shallower than others, so you can swim over the reef line easily.
 And since it’s also home to numerous schools of tropical fish and even two shipwrecks—The Mahoney and The Alcora, a 130-foot freighter—Rose Island Reef is a great coral reef for the entire family to explore.
-Sandy Toes offers day excursions to Rose Island where you can go snorkel and be a castaway for the day.
+Barefoot Sailing Cruises offers day excursions to Rose Island where you can snorkel and play castaway for the day.

 3. Gambier Deep Reef